ystia/yorc/doc/ha.rst

 Janus servers
 ~~~~~~~~~~~~~

-Each Janus server should be installed on is own host with a local Consul agent and a partition mounted on the Distributed File System.
+Each Janus server should be installed on its own host with a local Consul agent and a partition mounted on the Distributed File System.
-Consul should run on agent mode (by opposition to the server mode) here is how to run a Consul in agent mode
+The Consul agent should run in client mode (by opposition to the server mode).
-and connect it to a running Consul server cluster.
+Here is how to run a Consul agent in client mode and connect it to a running Consul server cluster.

 .. code-block:: bash